briandrum/codes.forchagrin.com/_chapters/chapter-1143-signs.md

-20. _(t)_ "Sign panel" means a structural object or portion of a structural object, including painted surfaces, designed to form a distinct background area or frame for display of a sign’s copy or information.
-However, an architectural frame or space integral to a building’s design and not differentiated from the wall by color shall not be considered a sign panel.
+20. _(t)_ "Sign panel" means a structural object or portion of a structural object, including painted surfaces, designed to form a distinct background area or frame for display of a sign's copy or information.
+However, an architectural frame or space integral to a building's design and not differentiated from the wall by color shall not be considered a sign panel.

 21. _(u)_ "Temporary sign" means a sign constructed of cloth, paper, wood,